lequytra/GraphRNN/README.md

 ## Installation

-To install dependencies, please run the file: [packages.jl](https://github.com/lequytra/GraphRNN/blob/master/packages.jl)
+To install dependencies, please run `julia packages.jl`.

-For more detail, please refer to our [interactive tutorial](https://github.com/lequytra/GraphRNN/blob/master/tutorial.ipynb)

 ## Generate Dataset

 Our project supports creating data set for 4 types of graphs: SBM model, Complete Bipartite, Ladder, and Grid.
 To create a single graph, you can use function in [graph_generator.jl](https://github.com/lequytra/GraphRNN/blob/master/graph_generator.jl).
 To create a new data set for a specific type of graphs, you can use function in [data.jl](https://github.com/lequytra/GraphRNN/blob/master/data.jl).
 There will be 2 files being generated, the training data and the metadata of those training data.
 User can load these files using two load functions in [data.jl](https://github.com/lequytra/GraphRNN/blob/master/data.jl).
 To visualize a graph, you can use function in [graph_visualization.jl](https://github.com/lequytra/GraphRNN/blob/master/graph_visualization.jl).

+## Train & Inference

-For more detail, please refer to our [interactive tutorial](https://github.com/lequytra/GraphRNN/blob/master/tutorial.ipynb)
+For more detail, please refer to our [interactive tutorial](tutorial.ipynb)

-## Train

-## Inference
+## References
+Jiaxuan  You  et  al.  “GraphRNN:  A  Deep  Generative  Model  for  Graphs”.
+In:  (Feb.2018).url:https://arxiv.org/pdf/1802.08773.pdf.